 Resolving it with a rad pun.

+People who don't know me think I am quiet, but it's because I know I am an acquired taste.
 Most people don't want to engage outside of their own narrative of self, their comfort zone and often "hero's journey".
-And that's okay, I respect that I am an acquired taste.
-It's not my job to judge, it's my job to find my peoples. ^^
+And that's okay, it's not my job to judge, it's my job to find my peoples. - I am sincere with the people who ask, and it's up to them to decide on what level they are interested or not. ^^

 -'The Picture of Dorian Gray' by Oscar Wilde